KumarBijayananda/SBA318_A_Simple_Server/readme.txt

 http://localhost:3000/posts  - this retrives all the posts in the system with GET method or can create a new post with POST method

+http://localhost:3000/posts?userId=<value>  - this retrives all the posts by specified user Id using the GET method.

 http://localhost:3000/users/:id  - finds the post with specified ID with GET method, or can update the post information with PATCH method and finally can delete a post with DELETE method.

 http://localhost:3000/comments  - this retrives all the comments in the system with GET method or can create a new comment with POST method

+http://localhost:3000/comments?userId=<value>  - this retrives all the comments specified by the user Id.

+http://localhost:3000/comments?postId=<value>  - this retrives all the comments made on the specified post Id.

 http://localhost:3000/comments/:id  - finds the comment with specified ID with GET method, or can update the comment information with PATCH method and finally can delete a comment with DELETE method.